sooubh/legalDoc/README.md

 }
 ```

-### Prompting and Response Mapping
+### Prompting, Chunking and Response Mapping

-The `src/services/gemini.ts` file builds a strict JSON-only prompt and maps responses into the strongly typed `DocumentAnalysis` shape.
+The `src/services/gemini.ts` file builds strict JSON-only prompts and maps responses into the strongly typed `DocumentAnalysis` shape.
+It performs chunked analysis to improve reliability on long documents.

-- The prompt instructs Gemini to:
+- The prompts instruct Gemini to:
   - Identify clauses with `title`, `originalText`, `simplifiedText`, `riskLevel`, `explanation`.
   - Include `rolePerspectives` per clause where relevant.
 Each item includes `role`, `interpretation`, `obligations`, `risks`.
   - Provide risks, action points, and citations only if confidently inferable.
   - Respect selected language (English/Hindi) and simplification level.
+- Chunking strategy:
+  - Splits text into ~4k-character chunks with ~400-character overlap, tries to end at paragraph boundaries.
+  - Analyzes each chunk independently with a chunk-focused prompt.
+  - Merges and de-duplicates results across chunks (stable keys for clauses/risks, URL validation for citations).
+  - Synthesizes a final plain summary if needed based on merged items.
 - The mapper is defensive:
   - Parses JSON only; any non-JSON output raises a parsing error.
   - Falls back to defaults for missing fields and validates enum values.

 ### UI Flow

-1. User enters/pastes, uploads a PDF, or selects a sample in `DocumentInput`; choose language + simplification level.
+1. User lands in the sidebar shell; Upload page shows `DocumentInput` (paste/upload/sample + language + simplification).
-2. App calls `analyzeDocumentWithGemini` with the document text and settings.
+2. App calls `analyzeDocumentWithGemini` with chunking enabled.
-3. `AnalysisResults` renders five tabs:
+3. Results page shows `AnalysisResults` with five tabs:
    - Plain Summary
    - Clause Lens (with role-specific views inside each clause accordion)
    - Risk Radar
    - Action Points
    - Legal Citations
-4. Optional chat panel uses the same document context for Q&A.
+4. Sticky Original Document panel (with PDF viewer) stays fixed at the right.
+5. Visualizations appear below Analysis (flows, timelines, responsibilities), each with Fullscreen.
+6. Optional chat available via floating button or Chat page.

 Notes: